meza/vulcan-apache-php/README.md

 ./build.sh
 ```

-sit back and watch the compilation :)
+sit back and watch the compilation - takes about 40 minutes due to the lightning speed of a vulcan node :)